openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 ## When to Use

-A relational database (RDB) store allows you to operate local data with or without native SQL statements based on SQLite.
+A relational database (RDB) store allows you to manage local data with or without native SQL statements based on SQLite.

 ## Available APIs